 "We all got nervous when the music stopped.
 I thought we were going to be yelled at," Sara Armor '13 laughed.
-"I didn't mind taking a break, but I was so happy when it explained.
-"It's a smaller group, but started back up again."
+"I didn't mind taking a break, but I was so happy when it started back up again."

 The freshman class got their first taste of semi-formals with their dance on February 19.